 · Metamorphic processes profoundly alter pre-existing mineral deposits and form new ones.

-· The chief agencies involved are heat, pressure, time, and various solutions.
+· The chief agents of metamorphism are heat, pressure, time, and various solutions.

-· The materials acted upon are either earlier formed mineral deposits or rocks.
+· The materials acted upon are either earlier formed mineral deposits or ordinary rocks.

-· Valuable nonmetallic mineral deposits are formed from rocks chiefly by the crystallization and the combination of rock making minerals.
+· Valuable nonmetallic mineral deposits are formed from rocks mainly through recrystallization and/or recombination of rock making minerals.

 Role of Temperature and Pressure